Brazil national access football team

-The Brazil national access team, also known as Seleacesso, was a Brazilian football team formed in 1962 and 1964 especially for the South American Access Championship, a tournament between national teams from South America that were formed only by athletes who did not disputed their national top league level.
+The Brazil national access team, also known as Seleacesso, was a Brazilian football team formed in 1962 and 1964 especially for the South American Access Championship, a tournament between national teams from South America that were formed only by athletes who did not dispute their national top league level.

 In Brazil, players who competed in their state level leagues were accepted.